Page 2 of 8

 A Gentleman's Son

-n his right hand the hunter grasps his horn, a pocket-sized instrument made of brass, without keys and thus resembling the boatman's horns that Lewis and Clark carried, but with a small cupped mouthpiece rather than a brass vibrator.
-This type was more practical than the larger coiled and hooped hunting horns developed during the seventeenth century.
+n his right hand the hunter grasps his horn, a pocket-sized instrument made of brass, without keys but with a small cupped mouthpiece that enabled a person to blow short triadic tunes or "calls" by changing the embouchure, or shape and pressure of his lips.

 lthough nowhere is it said that he did so, there is ample reason to imagine that Meriwether Lewis, himself a scion of the Virginia gentry, could have "followed the hounds," for his ancestors had more than likely brought with them the lore of the chase.
 The American lineage of his father, William, with its antecedents in Wales, was established by General Robert Lewis, who arrived in Virginia in 1635 with patents on 33,333-1/3 acres given him by King Charles the First (Fig. 1).
 Eventually Robert divided his land into a number of smaller plantations which he distributed to various members of the extended Lewis family.
 Among his more prominent descendants was Major John Lewis, who served as a member of the King's Council from 1685 until 1700.
 The family of Meriwether's mother, Lucy Meriwether—originally spelled Merryweather, meaning "happy in all kinds of weather"—on July 3-4, 1806, traced its Welsh lineage back as far as 1066.
 Three Meriwether brothers had settled in Virginia in the 1650s on 5,250 acres of land granted to them by King Charles II in repayment of a personal loan.
 As wealth begets wealth, by 1730 the Meriwethers owned nearly 18,000 acres near Charlottesville, Virginia, and thousands of acres elsewhere, plus sufficient numbers of slaves to cultivate the land.11